 Glancing around my garage (Surely we have another broom around here, somewhere?!), it suddenly occurred to me: I don’t have another broom but I do have a functional set of broom bristles and a ton of scrap wood.
-Just like that, my idea to build my own custom upscale wooden broom that I won’t be ashamed to put on display was born.
+And since I love working on wood projects, my idea to build my own custom upscale wooden broom that I won’t be ashamed to put on display was born.

 DIY WOODEN BROOM TUTORIAL

 supplies: (the ones I’ve used are linked below)

 gloss spray / paint / stain (for finishing)